Washim district: District Magistrate/Collector

+list of District Magistrate / Collector

 Geography

 Washim district is located in the western region of Vidharbha (20.1390° N, 77.1025° E).
 Akola lies to its north, Amravati lies to its north-east, Hingoli lies to its south, Buldhana lies to its west, Yavatmal lies to its east.
 River Penganga is the main river of the district.
 It flows through the Tehsil of Risod.
 Later it flows through the boundary of Washim and Hingoli districts.
 River Kas is the main tributary of Penganga.
 River Kas meets Penganga about 1 km from the village of Shelgaon Rajgure.
 River Arunavati and its tributaries originates in the Tehsil of Washim and them flows through the tehsils of Mangrul Pir and Manora into the district of Yavatmal.
 River Katepurna originates in the hilly areas of the district and flows northwards through the tehsil of Malegaon and enters the Akola district.

 There are hilly ranges extending from through the tehsils of Malegaon, Washim, Mangrul Pir and Manora.
 There is plain region in the basins of River Penganga in the Risod Tehsil.
 The important cities are Washim, Risod, Karanja, Malegaon, Mangrul Pir, Manora and Shirpur.
 Washim is the largest city in the district.
 There are many well known hospitals, Schools, Colleges and Banks in Washim City.
 It is specially famous for its Balaji Temple.
 It also has a railway junction.
 By railway is connected to Akola, Purna, Nanded and Khandwa.
 Karanja is another city.
 It has another railway junction.
 There are some parts covered by the forests.
 There are mainly two regions.
 Both the regions are protected under Katepurna Wildlife Sanctuary and Karanja Sohol Wildlife Sanctuary respectively.